AnupamaGupta01/kudu/_posts/2018-08-17-index-skip-scan-optimization-in-kudu.md

 When the user query contains the first key column (`host`), Kudu uses the index (as the index data is primarily sorted on the first key column).

-Now, what if the user query does not contain the first key column and instead contains `tstamp` column?
+Now, what if the user query does not contain the first key column and instead only contains the `tstamp` column?
 In the above case, the `tstamp` column values are sorted with respect to `host`, but are not globally sorted, and as such, it's non-trivial to use the index to filter rows.
 Instead, a full tablet scan is done by default.
 Other databases may optimize such scans by building secondary indexes